tnballo/notebook/reverse_engineering/alien_book_peals.md

 ### Chp.
 7 - Analyzing Malicious Windows Programs
 ---

-* Handles are references to items opened/created by the OS (window, process, module, etc).
+* **Handle** - references to item opened/created by the OS (window, process, module, etc).
 Like pointers, they reference objects or memory locations.
 Unlike pointers they can't be used in arithmetic operations - although some functions return handles representing values that can be used as pointers.
 The information stored in a handle is undocumented and they should only be manipulated by the Windows API (pg.
 137).

 * Malware may use file mapping functions to load files into memory and manipulate them (ex. parse and modify PE header), emulating the functionality of the Windows loader by creating in-memory executables dynamically (pg.
 138).